Editor’s Note: This post has been updated with new links and fresh content.

-The settings available in Search Ads Advanced allow you to segment and target different types of leads according to your engagement goals.
+The Search Ads Advanced settings allow you to segment and target different types of leads according to your engagement goals.

 You can focus on acquiring first-time downloaders, for example, or re-engaging users who are already familiar with your offer.

-The latter audience obviously won’t be convinced to download your app again, but you can upsell “premium” features or cross-promote other products you’ve developed based on their demographic information and download history.
+The latter audience obviously won’t be convinced to download your app again.
+You can, however, upsell “premium” features or cross-promote other products you’ve developed based on their demographic information and download history.

-Apple actually encourages this form of outreach, as multiple App Store Connect accounts can be linked to each of your campaign groups.
+Apple actually encourages this form of outreach.
+Multiple App Store Connect accounts can be linked to each of your campaign groups.
 Agencies can also link client campaign groups to their App Store Connect account to promote to returning users and users of your other apps.

 6 Recommendations & Best Practices For Apple Search Ads